radulfx86/FireBreathinBabyDragon/README.md

 The initial setup is taken directly from the raylib-repositories

 # Build
-initially, go to the build-directory and call "cmake ..".
-This will download and compile the dependencies (raylib).
+setup the build with

+cmake -B build -DCMAKE_BUILD_TYPE=Debug

-Then build with "make" (while still in the build-directory)
+and build with

+make -C build

 # Setup
 no further setup necessary. all essential artwork is already in the images directory